jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.25 ScharrFilter
+#### 7.9.27 ScharrFilter

-Performs a Scharr edge-detection filter on an image.
+Performs a Scharr edge-detection filter on an image..

 *Parameters*: